de Rham-Witt sheaves via algebraic cycles: The de Rham-Witt-Chow homomorphism

 For $ca^i dc'$, we have

-Here, the equalities ${=}^\dagger$ hold because $\tau_{m,n} ^R$, $\tau_{m,n} ^S$ are morphisms of DGAs.
-The equality ${=}^\ddagger$ holds by Corollary \ref{cor:CW-Pull-back}, ${=}^1$ by the projection formula for the additive higher Chow groups and ${=}^2$ holds by Lemma~\ref{lem:tr-p-f-Witt 2}.
+Here, the equalities ${=}^\dagger$ hold because $\tau_{m,n} ^R$ and $\tau_{m,n} ^S$ are morphisms of DGAs.
+The equality ${=}^\ddagger$ holds by \propref{prop:CW-Pull-back}, ${=}^1$ by the projection formula for the additive higher Chow groups (e.g., see \cite[Theorem~3.19]{KP2}, whose proof does not require the projectivity of the underlying schemes), and ${=}^2$ holds by Lemma~\ref{lem:tr-p-f-Witt 2}.
 We conclude that $1$-forms of the type $ca^idc'$ are traceable to $R$.

-Next, for $ca^i da$, note that by the part of definition of a restricted Witt-complex in \S 2.5.2(v), we can write $ca^i da = c F_{i+1} d[a]$, using the Frobenius operator.
+Next, for $ca^i da$, note that by the part of definition of a restricted Witt-complex in \S \ref{sec:DRW}(v), we can write $ca^i da = c F_{i+1} d[a]$, using the Frobenius operator.
 Hence,